 This group of people could have gone on but they didn’t…they realized their team was incomplete.
 Through prayer and discernment they waited for God to direct them to the right people for the right time.

 Church Planting is a team sport not a one-on-one contest.
 We recognized that and prayed that God would send others with us.
 We invited others to go on the journey with us but nobody said yes.
 It turns out that we didn’t get to pick and pray the way the disciples did…we prayed and moved to our new city and then found out how God had orchestrated our team (actually, we are still discovering it).
-One family from Missouri, one from New Mexico and one that had moved here to be a part of another church plant 15 years ago…each of them had no idea they would get to go on this journey with us.
-Now, we gather often and celebrate how God orchestrated what we never could.
+Now almost four years in, we can point to folks from all over the nation that God was sending to our city that would get to be a part of God's Team…each of them had no idea they would get to go on this journey with us.

 Just as the Christian Life is not meant to be done alone, ministry shouldn’t either.
 The Body of Christ is best equipped when it is assembled.
 Has God placed others in your life?
 Be thankful.
 Do you sense a need to do ministry as a team?
 Pray, invite and wait upon The Lord to build a team.
 Don’t be surprised if He does so in a way that is different than you would do it.
 Don’t be surprised if he fills your team with people that are different than you…that is probably what it will take to accomplish a God-sized vision like planting a church or leading a ministry.